Hainanu-Application/Hainanu-Alumni-Map/_directory/howto-add-entry-via-github.md

 ![Screenshot 10](https://raw.githubusercontent.com/FriendsOfREDAXO/community/assets/howto-github/howto-github_10.png)

-This is it, thanks for your entry!
+This is it, thanks for your entry!🚀

-🚀